310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 And you’re a member of Akatsuki, the Student Council force.
 We heavily emphasized this about us in every live show we’ve performed.

-… Were you happy you were appointed an important role by us?
+…Were you happy you were appointed an important role by us?
 {% endbubble %}
 {% img /img/es/eventstory/meteorimpact/secondhalfch14_3.jpg %}